mariobp/piscixionic/plugins/cordova.plugins.diagnostic/README.md

 - `DENIED` - User denied access to this permission.
 App can never ask for permission again.
 The only way around this is to instruct the user to manually change the permission in the Settings app.
+- `RESTRICTED` - Permission is unavailable and user cannot enable it.
+For example, when parental controls are in effect for the current user.
 - `GRANTED` - User granted access to this permission.
 For location permission, this indicates the user has granted access to the permission "always" (when app is both in foreground and background).
 - `GRANTED_WHEN_IN_USE` - Used only for location permission.